 Maximum Efficiency Condition of a Transformer

-The transformer efficiency at a given load and power factor is given by the relation shown below
+The efficiency of the transformer along with the load and the power factor is expressed by the given relation:

 The value of the terminal voltage V2 is approximately constant.
 Thus, for a given power factor the Transformer efficiency depends upon the load current I2.
-In the equation (1) shown above the numerator is constant and the transformer efficiency will be maximum if the denominator with respect to the variable I2 is equated to zero.
+In equation (1), the numerator is constant and the transformer efficiency will be maximum if the denominator with respect to the variable I2 is equated to zero.

-Thus, the efficiency of a transformer will be maximum when the copper or variable losses are equal to iron or constant losses.
+Thus, the transformer will give the maximum efficiency when their copper loss is equal to the iron loss.

 From equation (2) the value of output current I2 at which the transformer efficiency will be maximum is given as